 - Others are covered by a collective bargaining agreement with an employer involved in domestic or international delivery, pickup, transportation, or freight services.

 - School or park districts.

 - Other employers are already covered under county ordinance with a paid leave or paid sick leave policy.

 Can employers be penalized for non-compliance?

 Yes.
 When a business fails to offer the required leave there are consequences.
 The business may be forced to repay the time plus damages and may be liable for civil penalties.
 It is important to note, workers have three years from the time of the alleged offense to file a complaint.
 While no specific details are currently available on the complaint process, it is clear the interpretation of the law will be heavily in favor of employees.
 For this reason, employers need to carefully follow compliance requirements.

 There are significant changes coming to employee leave in Chicago and across Illinois.
-While the Act has yet to be signed into law, it appears that will happen in the coming weeks.
-The ensuing time should be used to become familiar with requirements and outline a plan for implementation.
 If you have a question about the information outlined above or need assistance with a tax or accounting issue, Selden Fox can help.
 For additional information call 630.954.1400 or click here to contact us.
 We look forward to speaking with you soon.